Terrorist Content Online

 You have become aware of terrorist content involving an imminent threat to life.
 Who do you have to inform?

-If you are a TCO hosting service provider and become aware of matters/terrorist content involving an imminent threat to life, you must promptly take appropriate measures to prevent the dissemination of the content and inform the authorities responsible for the investigation and prosecution of criminal offences in the Member State concerned (in the case of Germany, the Bundeskriminalamt).
-If you cannot identify the Member State concerned, promptly inform Europol and transmit the necessary information concerning the terrorist content to Europol for appropriate follow-up.
-(Article 14(5) of the Regulation)
+If you are a TCO hosting service provider and become aware of matters/terrorist content involving an imminent threat to life, you must promptly take appropriate measures to prevent the dissemination of the content and inform the authorities responsible for the investigation and prosecution of criminal offences in the Member State concerned (in the case of Germany, the Bundeskriminalamt) (Article 14(5) of the Regulation).

 A form with all the key data is available on the Bundeskriminalamt's website Notification of imminent threat to life